 Time and again the courts have made clear that compelled speech is as repugnant to the Bill of Rights as prohibited speech.
 Reasonable people can disagree over the point at which prudent consumer or public-health protections turn into patronizing nanny-state officiousness.
 They can disagree over whether urging Americans not to smoke -- or not to eat junk food or watch violent movies or drink too much wine -- is a wise use of government influence, time, and money.

 But even the wisest policy must be constitutional.
 The FDA can rent billboards from sea to shining sea and fill them with the ghastliest smoking-is-gross messages it can dream up.
 What it cannot do is order tobacco companies to use their own products -- their own lawful products -- to advertise the government's anti-smoking agenda.
-If the First Amendment means anything, surely it means that.
+If the

 (Jeff Jacoby is a columnist for The Boston Globe).